-Mediation is a way to amicably deal with conflict relating to family disputes, marriage dissolution, co-parenting issues and many more.
-An example of issues commonly addressed in mediation:
+Mediation is a way to amicably deal with conflict relating to family disputes, marriage dissolution, co-parenting and many other issues.
+Issues commonly addressed in mediation include:

 - Inheritance planning/discussions